mohit-karonde/WebInsight/README.md

+WebInsight

-WebInsight is a Spring Boot-based web application that extracts and summarizes content from websites using a web crawler built with Jsoup.
+WebInsight is a Spring Boot-based web application designed to extract and summarize content from websites.
+Initially, the app used Jsoup for scraping, focusing mainly on Wikipedia content, and summarized the extracted data using the Gemini API.
-The app allows users to input a website link, and it fetches, cleans, and extracts meaningful text from the webpage.
-The extracted content is then processed and summarized using the Gemini API to provide a concise, informative summary.

-✅ Optimized for Wikipedia

-Efficiently targets Wikipedia pages using #mw-content-text to extract only the main article content.

-Handles disambiguation and other non-article pages gracefully.

-✅ Web Crawling

-Uses Jsoup to scrape website content.

-Targets specific HTML elements to extract clean and relevant text.

-✅ Content Processing

-Cleans and trims the extracted content to remove unnecessary elements.

-✅ AI-Based Summarization

-Sends extracted content to the Gemini API using WebClient.

-The Gemini API returns a structured summary of the content.

-✅ Asynchronous Execution
+Key Features:
+Initial Setup: The app scraped Wikipedia using Jsoup, targeting the #mw-content-text element, cleaned the content, and sent it to the Gemini API for summarization.

-Uses Reactor (Mono/Flux) for non-blocking execution to improve performance.
+Asynchronous Execution: Non-blocking operations with Reactor (Mono/Flux) improved performance.

-✅ Structured Output

-Returns a PageSummary object containing the webpage title and the summarized content.
+Structured Output: A PageSummary object returned the summarized content.

-Future Enhancements
-🚀 Add Selenium and Chrome WebDriver to handle websites with dynamic content (like JavaScript-heavy pages).
-🚀 Improve extraction logic to support a wider range of websites beyond Wikipedia.
-🚀 Enhance AI prompts to provide more accurate and structured summaries.
+Transition to Microservice Architecture:
+To improve scalability, we separated the web scraping functionality into a Python microservice using FastAPI and BeautifulSoup.